Affiliate Disclosure: As an Amazon associate, I earn from qualifying purchases.

 After that dried, I applied a coat of Minwax Dark Walnut Stain.
 I brushed on a coat with a brush and then wiped off the excess with a cotton shirt.
 I then added a coat of weathered grey on top of it, let it sit for 10 minutes, and then wiped off the excess again.

-After everything was dry, I applied 3 coats of a Urethane top coat to seal it.
+After everything was dry, I applied 3 coats of a Urethane top coat to seal my DIY farmhouse table.
 Whew!
 This is now my new dining room and new dining room table!
 It’s not perfect but it’s handmade and I love it!